Loan Fraud and Money Laundering

 8. All the various accomplices and co-conspirators get paid large fees at closing, either on the closing statement for vague and unspecified charges, or off the closing statement altogether.

-9. The house is placed on the market but does not sell because its value is grossly inflated.
+9. The house is placed on the market but does not sell because its value is so inflated.

 10. The lender forecloses, taking a loss (part of which is passed on to HUD or a mortgage insurer) and ruining the credit of the straw purchaser.
-By then, the con artists have left with profits in hand.
+By then, the con artists are long gone with profits in hand.

-Looking closely, it is clear that the whole transaction has been concocted so that the co-conspirators can generate large up-front fees for themselves, something that should always set off alarm bells.
+Looking closely, it is clear that the whole transaction was concocted in order to generate large up-front fees for the conspirators.
+In any real estate investment, big frontloaded fees for the promoters, facilitators, and others should always set off alarm bells.

 Interestingly, straw buyers often allege that they were wronged.
 They even file lawsuits.
 It is difficult to feel sorry for them, however, since they willingly signed blank documents and gladly received an under-the-table payoff at closing.
 They cooperated in the fraud and benefited from it.